bahrus/trans-render/README.md

 In the example above, when the transformer encounters an article tag, it will then do a querySelect for the first element matching "footer".

 It then checks within the direct children of footer for elements matching css selector "p.contact".
-If such an element is found, then the textContent is set to model.author.email (where "model" is assumed to be some object in the scope).
+If such an element is found, then the textContent is set to model.author.email (where "model" is assumed to be some object in scope).

 The object: